 A march to remember those who fought for our freedom.

-Each and every night a veteran walks the Sunset March at sunset.
-At the ignition of the lights the veteran walks along in according pace.
-The veteran can be recognized by his or her beret, the veterans insignia, his or her personal medals or a special flag he or she carries along.
-Any veteran can participate and walk the Sunset March.
-If you are interested in participating, please check the calendar on the right if the date of your liking is still available.
-A reservation can be made on the page Reservation.
+Each and every night, a military veteran, the veteran of the day, walks the Sunset March at sunset.
+As the lights are turned on, the veteran walks along in pace with the lights being lit.
+The veteran can be recognized by his or her beret, the veteran’s insignia, his or her personal medals and a special flag he or she carries.
+Any veteran can participate as Veteran of the Day and walk the Sunset March.
+If you are interested in participating as Veteran of the Day, please check the calendar on the right to see whether your preferred date is still available.
+A reservation can be made on the Reservation page.

-The Sunset March follows the Dutch definition of a veteran so you do not have to be retired to be a veteran for the Sunset March.
+The Sunset March applies the Dutch definition of ‘military veteran.
+That means that you do not have to be retired to be designated as a veteran and eligible for Veteran of the Day at the Sunset March.

 Team Sunset March